Olgapuri Children's Village

 Olgapuri Children’s Home (“Olga’s little oasis”) is a beautiful, permanent home for up to 80 children ages 1-18 whose parents are unable to care for them.

-Olgapuri is at the heart of NYF’s programming, providing services in all four of our core mission areas: Education, Health, Shelter, and Freedom.
-The children here come from diverse backgrounds, but each of them has experienced trauma, loss, and the absence of stable parental support.
-At Olgapuri, NYF commits to ensure that each child receives the holistic family-style care they need to grow into their dreams and realize their great individual potential.
+The children at Olgapuri come from diverse backgrounds, but each of them has experienced trauma, loss, and the absence of stable parental support.
+Here, NYF commits to ensure that each child receives the holistic family-style care they need to grow into their dreams and realize their great individual potential.

-The enclosed campus, located in the Kathmandu Valley, features facilities like a basketball court, a library, a sprawling vegetable garden, and more to encourage physical and mental well-being.
+The enclosed campus, located in the Kathmandu Valley, features facilities like a basketball court, a library, a theater room, several greenhouses, a sprawling vegetable garden, and more to encourage physical and mental well-being.

 History